clemsos/writings/_quora/2018-08-31-What-do-French-people-think-about-Indians-who-are-studying-and-working-in-France.md

 language: en
 title: |
-    What do French people think about Indians who are studying and working in France? - Quora
+    What do French people think about Indians who are studying and working in France?
 ---

 For the most part, they don't think about them at all.